Placement Center

 Mentoring-on-the-Fly

 Are you looking for some guidance and advice related to your library career?
 If so, the ALA JobLIST Placement and Career Development Service will host short mentoring sessions.
 Mentors with experience in academic and public libraries will be available to offer suggestions and guidance to help you discover ways to advance in your library career.
-The service will be facilitated by the ACRL - University Libraries Section.
 You will have the opportunity to talk with an experienced librarian about various aspects of your career.
 Mentoring sessions are available by appointment.
 Walk-ins welcome.

 Open House - Job Fair

 Employers will be given the opportunity to talk with individuals about their institutions and available positions.
 Advanced sign-up is required for employers.
 Registration not required for job seekers.
-Employers who want to participate in the Open House/Job Fair, should submit an online participation form no later than Friday, May 30, 2025.
+Employers who want to participate in the Open House/Job Fair, should submit an online participation form no later than Friday, May 30, 2026.
 There is no cost to participate.
 Active ad on JobLIST is required by start of the Annual Conference.
-Contact Beatrice Calvin at 800/545-2433 ext.
-4280 for more information.
+Contact the Placement Center at 800/545-2433 ext.
+4277 for more information.

 Participating employers will be listed on our Recruiters at Conference page.